Artin-Biniek/Final_Project/Formatted_Data/behave.behave/9_capturestderr/36/Record36.rst

 buffer
 This is a list of captured logging events as logging.LogRecords.

-By default the format of the messages will be:
+Given:By default the format of the messages will be:

 '%(levelname)s:%(name)s:%(message)s'
 This may be overridden using standard logging formatter names in the configuration variable logging_format.